This website uses cookies. To read more about them, click 'cookies stored'. To accept our cookies, click the check box then press 'Continue'.

 New Zealand Intimations in Hawick Advertiser - 1861-1896 | Births and marriages, 1861-1896, in New Zealand of people originally from Hawick and surrounding area. | 2 pages or more | 56 | Marjorie Gavin |

-Family History Records | An archivist from the Heritage Hub in Hawick discusses a range of records that can be used to provide a fuller picture of our ancestors. | 5 pages or more | 70 | Juline Baird |
+Family History Records | An archivist from the Heritage Hub in Hawick discusses a range of records that can be used to provide a fuller picture of our ancestors | 5 pages or more | 70 | Juline Baird |

 The Chisholm Highland Connection | The story of the Chisholm family, their involvement in medieval wars and their move from the Borders to the Highlands. | 5 pages or more | 73 | Gregory Lauder-Frost |

-Auld Edward Dearsden 1799-1875 | An account of the life of Edward Dearsden, who was killed by the horse of Thomas Kennaway during the Hawick Common Riding, the family and in particular his great grandson, William James Dearsden, who originally had a cycle agent's shop in Hawick but who went on to develop a very successful photographic business and who during WW2 flew and worked with Barnes Wallis, the inventor of the bouncing bomb. | 3 pages or more | 81 | Anne Golden |
+Auld Edward Dearsden 1799-1875 | An account of the life of Edward Dearsden who was killed by the horse of Thomas Kennaway during the Hawick Common Riding, the family and in particular his great grandson William James Dearsden who originally had a cycle agent's shop in Hawick but who went on to develop a very successful photographic business and who during WW2 flew and worked with Barnes Wallis, the inventor of the bouncing bomb. | 3 pages or more | 81 | Anne Golden |

 Dr. John Haddon - World Tour 1882 | An account by the author of a talk given to the Society of a world tour undertaken in 1882 by his ancestor, Dr. John Haddon, a successful medical practitioner from Hawick. | 2 pages or more | 81 | Andrew Haddon |

-John Thomas Rochead | Some notes on the life of John Thomas Rochead, architect, with particular reference to his work at Hawick. | 3 pages or more | 85 | |
+John Thomas Rochead | Some notes on the life of John Thomas Rochead, architect with particular reference to his work at Hawick. | 3 pages or more | 85 | |

-Sir Thomas Brisbane | From a request to Kelso Museum for details on Sir Thomas Brisbane.
-A history of Makerston and the City of Brisbane.
-He was also a keen astronomer.
+Sir Thomas Brisbane - His Link with the Borders | From a request to Kelso Museum for details on Sir Thomas Brisbane.
+A history of Makerston and the City of Brisbane He was also a keen astronomer.
 Very interesting. | 2 pages or more | 8 | Zilla Oddy |

-A Border Tragedy - Hawick 900 Court of Record and Civil Records | An article on cases of Breach of Promise. | 5 pages or more | 86 | Norrie McLeish |
+A Border Tragedy - Hawick 900, Court of Session and Civil Records | An article on cases of Breach of Promise. | 5 pages or more | 86 | Norrie McLeish |

-At The Beginning | A tale of one man's delve into family history from the UK to Canada and beyond. | 2 pages or more | 1 | Peter Elliot |
+At The Beginning | A tale of one mans delve into family history from the U.K. to Canada and beyond. | 2 pages or more | 1 | Peter Elliot |

-Border - Line Experiences Of a Canadian Researcher | The Ainslie born in Lilliesleaf and how a trip from Canada to research the family ended in a book. | 2 pages or more | 10 | Robert L. Morden |
+Border-Line Experiences of a Canadian Researcher | The Ainslie born in Lilliesleaf and how a trip from Canada to research the family ended in a book. | 2 pages or more | 10 | Robert L. Morden |

 Emigration from the Borders | Emigration opportunities available to Borderers in the late 19th century, to Australia, Canada, and the United States. | 2 pages or more | 32 | Marjorie Gavin |

-More Canadian Intimations in the 'Hawick Advertiser' | Deaths (1869-1900) extracted from the 'Hawick Advertiser' of people connected to the Borders, and other places in southern Scotland.
+More Canadian Intimations in the 'Hawick Advertiser' | Deaths (1869-1900) extracted from the "Hawick Advertiser" of people connected to the Borders, and other places in southern Scotland.
 Continued from issue 40. | 8 pages or more | 46 | Marjory Gavin |

 Australian Intimations in Hawick Advertiser | Births 1858-1897, Marriages 1854-1900, Deaths 1853-1862, in Australia of people originally from Hawick and surrounding area. | 8 pages or more | 54 | Marjorie Gavin |